 Git puts control firmly in the hands of your project manager (or whoever is maintaining the codebase).
 The problem with this is that the majority of Git users are coders (contributors) and what they need most of all is a clean interface.
 This is where Git fails to deliver, putting functionality over usability, and favoring the PM over the contributor.

 Git vs Mercurial

 When comparing Git to Mercurial, there are a couple of important points to note:

 - Both Git and Mercurial's way of handling history is essentially just a directed acyclic graph.
-However, Mercurial provides you with a simple linear history that can cause confusion due to the lack of information.
-Git, on the other hand, enables you to follow the history backwards, but this is complicated and hard to follow.
+However, Mercurial provides you with a simple linear history that can cause confusion.
+Git, on the other hand, enables you to follow the history backwards, but it is complicated and can get hard to follow.